JkVely/gym-routines/README.md

 ## 🙏 Acknowledgments

-- Francisco Jose de Caldas District University for academic support
-- Research advisors and faculty members
-- Open-source community for various tools and libraries
+- Professor Carlos Andres Sierra Virguez from the Systems Analysis class for his mentorship and guidance.

 ## 📄 License